 St. Faustina developed tuberculosis and eventually died at it when she was only thirty-three years old.
-St. Therese also had tuberculosis and died when she was only twenty-four years old.
-Even in their short lives they both became really humble and very holy.
+St. Therese also had tuberculosis and died when she was only twentyfour years old.
+Even in their short lives they both became humble and holy.
 They achieved sanctity in their youth.
 Both of them were blessed with humble and holy families.
 Neither of them, by all accounts, led a very wild and sinful life before entering the convent.
 We can accept our physical and mental ailments as part of our cross to carry.
 One day all these imperfections will cease to be.